RianKhanafi/RianKhanafi/README.md

 ### Hi there 👋
 My name is **Rian Khanafi**
-:computer: I'am Software Engineer who specialize in **Frontend**, I somethimes also work on the backend side, using Express.js or Laravel
+:computer: A Frontend Developer who has experience of more than 2 years, in building websites, like designs, user interface and backend.
+I am active in Frontend Developer using React.js and Next.js.
+Now I'm interested learn deeply about UI/UX

 <br/>